sendtoshailesh/s3-vectors-analysis/README.md

 ---

-**💡 Bottom Line**: Choose S3 Vectors when cost efficiency matters more than ultra-low latency.
-Perfect for batch processing, analytics, and cost-sensitive applications where 200-300ms response times are acceptable.
+**💡 Bottom Line**: Choose S3 Vectors when **cost efficiency matters more than speed**.
+Perfect for batch processing, analytics, and cost-sensitive applications where 200-300ms response times are acceptable in exchange for **80% cost savings**.

-**🎯 80% cost savings with acceptable performance trade-offs.**
+**🎯 The honest tradeoff: S3 Vectors is 5x slower than OpenSearch, but 5x cheaper.**